hmac/hmac.github.io/posts/2019-05-19-ruby-parser-combinators.md

 Parser Combinators in Ruby
 ==========================

-I'm a big fan of parser combinators as a parsing technique.
-They're relatively easy to use and produce very readable parsing code.
-I often find that the code you write ends up looking quite similar to the grammar itself.
-If you squint, it looks like all you've done is write down the syntactic definition of the language and you magically get a program that will parse it.
+Parser combinators are a technique common in FP languages for writing parsers - programs that convert textual input into a data structure native to the language.
+An ubiquitous example is a JSON parser, which almost every modern language has.
+Parser combinators are small building blocks that you compose together to form larger parsers.
+They're nice for a number of reasons, but one is that the parser you end up with is extremely readable - often it looks very close to the formal grammar of the language you're parsing.
+This makes it easy to spot bugs and extend in the future.

 I won't give a full introduction to parser combinators here.
-If you're not familiar with them, I recommend throwing the term into Google for a tutorial.
-If you're familiar with Haskell or other ML-like languages, I highly recommend [Monadic Parser Combinators][mpc] by Graham Hutton and Erik Meijer.
-To summarise the technique: the idea is that you build your parser out of small building blocks that compose together neatly.
+If you're not familiar with them, there are a lot of tutorials floating about the internet.
+I particularly recommend [Monadic Parser Combinators][mpc] by Graham Hutton and Erik Meijer.
 If you've written parsers in the past and found yourself in a bit of a mess of regular expressions and string munging, then you might consider parser combinators as an alternative.
 In this post I'm going to walk through the creation of a simple parser combinator library in Ruby and